 Basic steps of threat intelligence

+- Requirements.
 This phase is critical to the threat intelligence lifecycle as it defines the structure of the project.
-During this planning phase, the team will agree on the goals and methodology of their intelligence program based on the client’s needs.
+During this planning phase, the team will agree on the goals and methodology of their intelligence programme based on the client’s needs.
 The team can detect:

 - who are the attackers and what their motives are;